Tingidae: Habitat

 Corythucha ciliata - Found by the river Neckar in Heidelberg, Germany.

 Tingidae are generally host-specific and are all completely phytophagous.
 Different species are dependent on a certain plant or a group of closely related plants for feeding.
 Different adaptations allows them to occupy a variety of different habitats.
 Habitats of multiple species can occur on a singular plant where different species can occupy anywhere between the roots and the top canopy.
 With the majority of the members of family Tingidae having a sedentary lifestyle, many are found to inhabit the underside of leaves.
 Tingidae are able to withdraw sap from the plant by penetrating their stylet into the living plant tissue.
 Due to their feeding style, this method can be destructive to plants.
 The removal of sap from the plant cells causes the leaves to become discoloured and can eventually lead to wilted leaves.

 Natural predators of Tingidae are not usually seen until populations become abundant.
 These predators include ladybugs, parasitic wasps, lacewings, and spiders.
 In Europe it was seen that natural predators increased when the population of Corythucha arcuata, oak lace bugs, increased.
 The natural predators of the oak lace bug located in Europe included lacewings, velvet mites and spiders.
 However even with the increase in predators, there was no significant decrease and regulation of the invasive oak lace bug.

 For the species of Tingidae that inhabit the leaves of trees, some species of the genus Corythucha have been reported to land on humans and bite.
 Their bites may cause pain but are often not a concern to human health.
 Corythucha ciliata bites have been reported in Europe in countries of Italy, France and Romania.
 In some of these reported cases, the effects of C. ciliata bites have caused skin conditions such as dermatosis.

 Phylogeny

-Tingidae consist of roughly 2000 species in 3 subfamilies, Cantacadericies, Tingidae and Viananidinae.
+Tingidae consist of roughly 2000 species in 3 subfamilies, Cantacadericies, Tinginae and Viananidinae.
 All 3 subfamilies can be found ubiquitous across the globe.
 The Cantacadericies are mainly concentrated all over the Southern Hemisphere, while Tinginae are located within tropical and temperate zones and Viananidinae in neotropical regions.
 Tinginae is the subfamily consistent of lace bugs, it includes 220 genera out of the 250 total identified Tingidae species.
 The higher order is as follows: